 8. How to clean windows with rubbing alcohol

 Don't have or don't want to use vinegar or lemon?
-Reach for your first-aid kit: rubbing alcohol is great at cleaning and disinfecting, cutting through even stubborn dirt.
+Reach for your first-aid kit: rubbing alcohol is great at cleaning windows and disinfecting them, cutting through even stubborn dirt.
 The trick is to always mix it with distilled water rather than just your regular tap water.
 Distilled water doesn't have any mineral content that could show up on your windows as streaks once the alcohol has evaporated.
 Use a couple of tablespoons per 500ml of water.

 9. Best window-cleaning cloth